-Cash and cash equivalents decreased \$263,489 due to the combination of our net loss, an increase in prepaid expenses and accounts receivable balances, and cash outlays for fixed assets in the form of computer and server upgrades.
-We were able to operate throughout 2013 without borrowing against our line of credit.
+Cash and cash equivalents increased \$90,000 due to decreases in outstanding accounts receivable balances and increases in our deferred revenue and commissions payable balances.
+We were able to operate throughout 2014 without borrowing against our line of credit.

 Results of Operations